by Pierre Coupet

 As far back as I can remember as a child growing up, all the way up to the time that my father moved on to the next world a few years ago, I used to always hear him say a variation of these words: "It's a matter of principles."

-Pierre, you're probably too young to understand, but what it all really boils down to is that, regardless of how you live your life and no matter what you've said and done, if at the end of the day, you are not able to look at yourself in the mirror in the morning while you're shaving, be proud of who you are and then say to yourself that you are a 'good man', then life isn't worth living.
+Pierre, you're probably too young to understand, but what it all really boils down to is that, regardless of how you live your life and no matter what you've said and done, if at the end of the day, you are not able to look at yourself in the mirror in the morning while you're shaving, and be proud of who you are; and to then say to yourself that you are a "good man," then life isn't worth living.

-Right is right and wrong is wrong, there is no ifs and buts about it.
+Right is right and wrong is wrong, and there is no ifs and buts about it.
 A door is either open or closed, and never allow anyone to tell you any different.
-Always be fair in your dealings with others; never start a fight but, if someone starts a fight with you, you must fight back with all your might even if it means losing your life because to do otherwise means that you've lost your personality; and once you lose your personality you can never regain it - it's lost forever.
-And a man who has no personality "loses his soul," has no pride and is not worthy of respect from friends and foes.From that little conversation with my dad, the most horrifying part of it all for me--a child with a very vivid imagination--was "the prospect of losing my soul" and never being able to regain it.
-Death was preferable to losing my soul and my dad's respect.
-Henceforth, I promised to myself that I would never allow that to happen for as long as I live and that I would always be worthy of respect from, most of all, my loving dad, this stern military officer whom I thought to be larger than life and the center of my universe.
-This one little lesson has shaped my entire life and will continue to guide me until it's time for me to cross over into the next world.
+Always be fair in your dealings with others; never start a fight but, if someone starts a fight with you, you must fight back with all your might even if it means losing your life; because to do otherwise means that you've lost your personality; and once you lose your personality you can never regain it - it's lost forever.
+And a man who has no personality "loses his soul," has no pride, and is not worthy of respect from friends and foes.From that little conversation with my dad, the most horrifying part of it all for me--a child with a very vivid imagination--was "the prospect of losing my soul" and never being able to regain it.
+Back then, to me, Death was preferable to losing my soul and my dad's love and respect.

 Nonetheless, regardless of the number of leadership types, models and theories, I have come to the conclusion that there are inherently five different types (not styles) of leadership in practice throughout the world: (1) Inherited Leadership, (2) Anointed Leadership, (3) Performance Leadership, (4) Ritualistic Leadership, and (5) Principled Leadership.